 If you update your project Visibility Index weekly, the data point from Monday is always displayed in the graph.
 In the Ranking Changes, you will also see the change in the position of a keyword in comparison to the previous week when the rankings are updated weekly.

 The appropriate update frequency depends entirely on your intended use.

 As it is often best to work in a team, you can share your Onpage projects with your team members – even if they don’t have their own SISTRIX account.

 You can also find the team management section in the settings of your project.

 Working with your own Visibility Index

-Having set the keyword monitoring to a daily frequency, I will get a new datapoint added to the Visibility Index every day.
-After a few days, you will recognize a trend for the daily movements of your search terms.
-For this tutorial I will use an example Visibility Index trend for a keyword set of 146 keywords.
+A new data point is added to the Visibility Index every day.
+After a few days, you will already be able to see a trend for the daily movements of your search terms.

-As always, all data can be inserted in reports, to arrive in your mailbox on a daily, weekly or monthly basis, as an overview.
+As always, all data can be added to reports, to arrive in your mailbox on a daily, weekly or monthly basis, as an overview.